ed-george/adbp/README.md

 `python3 adbp.py remove` - Removes any configured proxy on **all** connected devices

 `python3 adbp.py remove --serial 1234` - Removes any configured proxy on connected device with serial id 1234

+## Contributing 🛠

+I welcome contributions and discussion for new features or bug fixes.
+It is recommended to file an issue first to prevent unnecessary efforts, but feel free to put in pull requests in the case of trivial changes.
+In any other case, please feel free to open discussion and I will get back to you when possible.